Course Information

 Before the first session, you will be required to write your first 600 words, find the opening of one novel that you love, write your section summaries for TP 1 to TP 2 and answer some review questions.

-You’ll be amazed at how much your story and writing improves during the course.
+You will be amazed at how much your story and writing improves during the course.
 One of the big differences between an amateur and a professional writer is knowing what to cut out.

 The Importance of Re-writing and Editing